-Further information about how Council manages submissions can be found in the Your Privacy section of Council's website ballina.nsw.gov.au
+Council may also determine a submission is not suitable for public viewing and publication.
+This could be because it contains personal, private or defamatory material.
+Further information about how Council manages submissions can be found in the 'Your Privacy' section of Council's website ballina.nsw.gov.au.

-POLITICAL DONATIONS
+DISCLOSING POLITICAL DONATIONS

 The Local Government and Planning Legislation Amendment (Political Donations) Act 2008 imposes disclosure obligations on submitters in relation to political gifts and donations.

-Detailed information about your obligations under the Act can be found in the Disclosure of Political Donations section of Council's website.
+Detailed information about your obligations under the Act can be found in the 'Disclosure of Political Donations' section of Council's website ballina.nsw.gov.au.

-WRITING A GOOD SUBMISSION?
+HOW DO I WRITE A GOOD SUBMISSION?